Nel-S/seedfinding/Far Spawns/Beta 1.8-1.12/README.md

 Due to terrain and algorithm differences, Beta 1.8, 1.0, 1.1-1.6, and 1.7-1.12 will likely have different farthest spawnpoints.
 Minor versions may also differ.

+See [the repository's parent README](../../README.md) for compilation instructions.

 ## Contributors
 - Cubitect - implemented (port of) the spawn algorithm in [Cubiomes](https://github.com/Cubitect/cubiomes)
 - NelS - created C/CUDA programs